MitchAnderson211/SQLPortfolio/README.md

 ```
 The results of this query can be found in the InvestmentScoreFinal.csv file in thie repository.
 ## Conclusion
-This project analyzed real estate sales data from Milwaukee, WI, from 2002 to 2018 to develop a holistic investment metric that identifies districts with high investment potential.
+This project analyzed real estate sales data from 2002 to 2018 to develop a composite investment metric that identifies districts with high investment potential.
 By employing SQL for extensive data manipulation, including data cleaning and advanced computations like Z-score normalization, we established two primary metrics: the average annual price increase and the average monthly sales volume.
 These metrics were standardized and combined to form an investment score, which ranks districts on their likelihood of providing a positive return on investment.